Robots

 • Select the article called How do robots work?

-Tips: Websites that have .com or .co in the address can have good information, but you need to assess how reliable it is.
-Check the About us link on this website.
-This can tell you what the company’s mission and values are.
+Tips: Websites with .com or .co in the address can have good information, but you need to assess their reliability.
+Check the About us link on the website if you can find one.
+That can tell you the company’s mission and values.

 Science Learning Hub